-GER 205 Intensive Oral Practice (3-0)
+GER 205 Intensive Oral Practice (3-0) 3 hrs.
 Conversational practice to develop oral facility; specially designed exercises for improvement of pronunciation, stress, and rhythm.
 Individual readings of modern German works discussed in class.
 Written and oral compositions based on readings.
-This course is designed to help students bridge the gap between the intermediate and advanced levels.
+Designed to help students bridge the gap between the intermediate and advanced levels

-Prerequisite: GER 202 or equivalent, or consent of instructor.
+Prerequiste: GER 202 or equivalent, or consent of instructor.